 The ages reported on are segmented into seven age ranges: 18-24, 25-34, 35-44, 45-54, 55-64 & 65+

-Note that under 18’s are not part of the age demographic report.
+Note that under 18’s are not part of the age demographic report for several reasons.

 Both genders are reported on, as you’d expect.
 Google currently has slightly more data on gender than age but there is still a small percentage of users down as “Unknown” gender.

 Interests are the most “interesting” (sorry) pieces of data you can find within the “Audience” section of Google Analytics.
 Google uses an array of data taken from Gmail, app messages, internet browsing habits and YouTube videos watched to scientifically guess each user’s personal interests.

 There are three different types of interests you can view: